rossimattia/light-field-super-resolution/README.md

 # light-field-super-resolution
 This code implements the Graph-Based Light Field Super-Resolution framework described in [1] and [2].

-The author of the code is
+The author of the code is:
 Mattia Rossi (rossi.mattia@gmail.com)
 Signal Processing Laboratory 4 (LTS4)
 Ecole Polytechnique Federale de Lausanne (Switzerland)